 Many years ago a nutritionist passed along some great advice to me, and now I want to share it with you!
-You can make these simple diet changes to lose weight fast and improve your health significantly, without much effort.
+You can make these simple diet changes to lose weight fast and improve your health significantly, with minimal effort.
 These tips will also help you maintain a healthy weight for the long-term!

 Simple Diet Changes to Lose Weight Fast